cwaldbieser/txcas/docs/authentication.rst

     entry where the `uid` attribute matches the provided username.
 If no matching entry is located, or if multiple matching entries are located, authentication will fail.
+  * :option:`start_tls`: (Default 0).
+1=use StartTLS.
+0=don't use StartTLS.
+  * :option:`start_tls_hostname`: If the expected hostname of the directory service is not specified, the StartTLS connection will be encrypted, but not verified.
+This will leave the connection vulnerable to man-in-the-middle (MITM) style attacks.
+  * :option:`start_tls_cacert`: Typically, this option is not required as the LDAP client will use CA certificates based on an OS-specific trust mechanism (platform trust).
+However, if the directory you connect to uses an internal CA certificate, you may specifically indicate a file in PEM format that contains the CA certificate to trust when using StartTLS..
 * :option:`client_cert`: This form of authentication is trust-based and happens during a SSL handshake.
 In order for this checker to succeed, the |project| service must run on a TLS endpoint.
 At least one CA